Evolution of a synchronous planet-moon pair due to solar tides. Demise of the synchronous moon that initiated Mars' triaxiality. A possible link to tidalites in Vastitas Borealis and Gale Crater: Conclusions and outlook

-Owing to the action of solar tides, Nerio's synchronous state was transient, a generic fact pertinent to all synchronous moons (see, e.g. \citet{synchronisation} and references therein).
-Nerio's synchronous state was adiabatically evolving towards a marginal orbit (`{\it marginal point}'), the one where Nerio's orbit became unstable.
-Except for an extremely brief magma-ocean stage, the tidal parameter $k_2/Q$ of the oceanless Mars assumed low values, wherefore the evolution of Nerio's orbit towards the marginal orbit was slow.
-It however became rapid as soon as the LHB delivered enough water for the formation of a palaeo ocean, which boosted the value of Mars' $k_2/Q$.
+Under the action of solar tides, Nerio's synchronous state was adiabatically evolving towards a marginal orbit (marginal point 3 in Figure \ref{Figure_2}), the one where Nerio's orbit became unstable.
+Except for an extremely brief magma-ocean stage at the start of Mars' history, the tidal parameter $k_2/Q$ of the oceanless Mars assumed low values, wherefore the evolution of Nerio's orbit towards the marginal orbit was slow.
+It however became rapid as soon as Mars acquired a palaeo-ocean, which boosted the value of Mars' $k_2/Q$.

 On reaching the marginal orbit, Nerio left synchronism and spiralled down, further accelerating Mars' spin.
 Remarkably, Mars' rotation rate at the desynchronisation moment matches its present-day value to the first decimal place.
 This coincidence should not be overinterpreted, because the post-desynchronisation evolution comprised Mars' continued spin-up during Nerio's fall (until Nerio's demise amid the LHB) and the subsequent despinning of Mars by solar tides.